sickboy/vortigern/src/app/containers/About/development.md

-I've built a lot of open-source and closed-source software.
+I've got a lot of experience building open-source and closed-source software.

 ### Approaches, Patterns and Principles